romashkoyp/mainos/README.md

 # Location Tracker

-A map-based tool to track visited locations and campaign-specific locations in Jyväskylä.
+A map-based tool to track visited locations and campaign-specific locations across Finnish cities.

 ## Features

 - **Base Locations**: All available locations are shown as **grey markers**.
-- **Campaigns**: Load one or more campaigns by ID.
+- **Campaigns**: Load one or more campaigns by pasting an Odoo URL.
 Each campaign gets a unique color for its markers.
 - **Visited Tracking**: Mark any campaign location as "Visited" (turns green).
 Progress is saved automatically.
 - **City Filter**: Filter markers by city using the dropdown.
 - **Clustering**: Toggle clustering of markers on/off for easier viewing.